Tone of Voice: Brand Guidelines, Examples

 This now is a tone of voice that intrigues instead of sparking the imagination.

 Nothing too extensive, its neutral voice and expression’s suggestive.

 While Visa grew to see its corporation expand globally, it’s highly due to resonating through selected language that they embodied and fine-tuned.

-After going through the given examples, one can see that the tone of the voice brand can be all sorts of things.
+After going through some examples of tone of voice guidelines, one can see that the tone of the voice brand can be all sorts of things.